 What did the Vikings wear?

-It’s quite hard to find fabric that survived a millennium, but there are some Viking clothing pieces in museums.
+It’s quite hard to find a fabric that survived a millennium, but there are some Viking clothing pieces in museums.
 The most accurate information about their clothing style and materials used comes from their tales and sagas.

 The Vikings had a very simple and practical clothing style: men wore a tunic over trousers and women wore long dresses with another apron-style dress over (two brooches fastened apron dress’ straps over the shoulders).
 Children wore the same simple styles, designed in smaller dimensions.

-Their clothes were often made of wool (women spent a lot of time spinning wool, carding it, weaving fabric and making the clothes for all family members), dyed in various colors with vegetable-based dyes, and the shoes were crafted from durable goat’s leather.
+Their clothes were often made of wool (women spent a lot of time spinning wool, carding it, weaving fabric and making the clothes for all family members), dyed in various colours with vegetable-based dyes, and the shoes were crafted from durable goat’s leather.
 Their accessories (for example, women’s brooches or necklaces) were made of ivory, bone, silver, bronze and for the wealthier Viking people even made of gold.

 Growing up as a Viking

-Much like most of the ancient world cultures, viking children did not go to school as children do nowadays.
+Much like most of the ancient world cultures, Viking children did not go to school as children do nowadays.
 They had to focus on learning the duties, and they had many chores and responsibilities at the family farm.
 They had little time to play with other children, but this was the way things were those days, and children enjoyed their life as it was.

 The boys, having their fathers’ model, learned all the work they had to do when they would grow up, and the girls spent a lot of time with the women in their families, to get accustomed with women’s duties and responsibilities in a Viking family.
 The Viking children took things seriously so, at the age of ten, they were able to run a farm with little help from adults.